30+ Horror Movies For Beginners — Start Here

 This supernatural horror movie is based on the true story of Ronald DeFeo Jr., who shot and killed six of his family members; when a new family moved into their house, they moved back out within a month, claiming paranormal activity.
 The Amityville Horror expands on that tragedy and gives a fictional account of the strange, unexplainable events these newlyweds and their children experienced while living in the haunted house.
 While the movie received negative reviews from critics, it still went on to become one of the most successful independent films ever and is considered a classic horror film by scholars.

-Years after a summer camp was closed down due to a grisly double-murder and a tragic drowning, a group of camp counsellors attempt to reopen it —only to be stalked and murdered one-by-one.
+Years after a summer camp was closed down due to a grisly double-murder and a tragic drowning, a group of camp counselors attempts to reopen it —only to be stalked and murdered one by one.
 This slasher flick is often compared to Halloween and even benefited from its success, scoring distribution from a major studio despite being an independent film, which was almost unheard of at the time.
-While Friday the 13th was criticized for it’s gory depictions of violence and received a tepid critical response, it was unquestionably a box office success and led to a long string of sequels and even a crossover with the Nightmare on Elm Street movies.
+While Friday the 13th was criticized for its gory depictions of violence and received a tepid critical response, it was unquestionably a box office success and led to a long string of sequels and even a crossover with the Nightmare on Elm Street movies.

 Based on a Stephen King novel and directed by Stanley Kubrick, it was inevitable that this psychological horror movie would become a classic.
 The film stars Jack Nicholson as Jack, an aspiring writer and recovering alcoholic who moves his wife (Shelley Duvall) and son (Danny Lloyd) into the historic Overlook Hotel when he’s offered a position as an off-season caretaker.
 But the hotel has a horrific past and a sinister presence, and the longer the family is isolated there, the faster Jack’s mental state deteriorates.